tevinowino/learnify-web-application/README.md

     *   Navigates to `My Assignments`.
     *   Views a list of all their assignments, filterable by class and status (missing, submitted, graded, late).
     *   Selects an assignment to view its details, instructions, and deadline.
-    *   **Submit Work:** If not yet submitted or if resubmission is allowed (not explicitly a feature yet):
+    *   **Submit Work:** If not yet submitted or if resubmission is allowed:
         *   Chooses submission format if multiple are allowed (text, link, file upload).
         *   Enters text directly, provides a URL, or uploads a file (via Cloudinary).
         *   Submits the assignment.
     *   Views their submission status, grades, and teacher feedback once available.
 7.  **Exam Results:**
     *   Navigates to `My Exam Results`.
-    *   Views their published exam results (marks and teacher remarks for each subject) organized by exam period, once an admin finalizes the period.
+    *   Views their published exam results (marks and teacher remarks for each subject) organized by exam period in a table format within accordions.
+    *   Can view/download a PDF Report Card for completed exam periods, which includes an AI-generated performance summary.
 8.  **Attendance:**
     *   Navigates to `My Attendance`.
-    *   Selects a date range to view their own attendance records.
+    *   Selects a date range to view their own attendance records in a table format.
 9.  **Personalized Learning Path (Progress):**
     *   Navigates to `My Progress` (or similar section).
     *   Selects an enrolled subject.